 Solution 6: Boot in safe mode

-- Turn off the device first
+- First, turn off the device.

 Solution 7: Factory reset

-It will take a few minutes to erase everything from the device after which you are required to set up your Galaxy S8 from scratch.
+It will take a few minutes to erase everything from the device, after which you are required to set up your Galaxy S8 from scratch.